eloquent/phony/doc/index.md

         - [Setting passed-by-reference arguments]
         - [Invoking arguments]
         - [Invoking callables]
+    - [Stubbing generators]
+        - [Yielding from a generator]
+        - [Returning values from a generator]
+        - [Returning arguments from a generator]
+        - [Returning the "self" value from a generator]
+        - [Throwing exceptions from a generator]
+        - [Generator iterations that perform multiple actions]
+            - [Setting passed-by-reference arguments in a generator]
+            - [Invoking arguments in a generator]
+            - [Invoking callables in a generator]
 - [Spies]
     - [The spy API]
     - [Spying on an existing callable]